 Choosing the right reciprocating saw

-There are many things that you will need to consider when choosing a reciprocating saw.
+You will need to consider many things when choosing a reciprocating saw.
 These include the material you will be cutting, how heavy a cut you will be making, and what features you need in the saw.

 Another important thing to consider is the size of the blade.
 When cutting wood with a reciprocating saw, you will need a thin blade that can cut through the material without cutting it too deeply.
 The thinner the blade, the safer it is for people around you and objects in your path.

 It is important to choose the right blades.
-This means that you need to choose blades that can cut through the material that you will be cutting.
+This means you need to choose blades that can cut through the material you will be cutting.
 You will also want the right blade for the job as well.
-For example, if you are cutting aluminum with a reciprocating saw, then make sure that you choose blades that can cut through the material and get up close to the material without scratching it.
+For example, if you are cutting aluminum with a reciprocating saw, then make sure you choose blades that can cut through the material and get close to it without scratching it.

-There are several types of blades for reciprocating saws, and you need to make sure that you have the right blade for your application.
+There are several blades for reciprocating saws, and you need to ensure that you have the right blade for your application.
 Thicker blades are used for lumber.
 They will have cutting teeth that are designed to cut through wood.
 However, they can also damage aluminum and other metals.

 Offset blades are used to cut metal and pieces of lumber that require a lot of force to be cut through.
 These blades have teeth that are offset towards the outside edge of the blade, allowing them to cut through large pieces of material with little effort.
 A blade clamp is also needed with an offset blade to keep the blade from damaging itself while it is being used.